 - Finally, go into Sharpen and adjust the Sharpness slider to bring everything into focus.
-Apply it and you’re all done with basic edits.
+Apply it and you’re all set.

-If you want a one-click solution, you can also try out the Auto adjust button at the top of the Basic Edits tab.
+If you want a one-click solution, you can also try out the Auto adjust button at the top of the Basic Edits section of the Edits tab.
 If you don’t love the results, just click the Undo button in the bottom toolbar.

 9. Add text and graphics

-If you left space in your image for some text and graphics, this is the time to add them.
+If you left space in your image for some text and overlays, now’s the time to add them in.